DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 This creates a sample script that runs the kernel nix builds (with openSBI as the bios) on the sifive_u machine.
 We will use this for testing.

-In order to make these outputs accessible, we must add them to the output attribute set:
+In order to make these outputs accessible, we add them to the output attribute set:

 ```nix
 packages.riscv64-linux.kernel = sample_package;